huntergregal/mimipenguin/README.md

 * Apache2 2.4.25-3 (Active/Old HTTP BASIC AUTH Sessions) [Gcore dependency]
 * openssh-server 1:7.3p1-1 (Active SSH connections - sudo usage)

+## C Port of Mimipenguin
+This port is a PoC for a much more efficient way to extract clear text passwords from gnome login managers using know structure offsets/addresses in memory and PTRACE.
+This version currently doesn't show which user the password is for - but such a feature is trivial.
+* Only tested on :
+ * `Linux null 4.4.0-116-generic #140-Ubuntu SMP Mon Feb 12 21:23:04 UTC 2018 x86_64 x86_64 x86_64 GNU/Linux` (Ubuntu 16.04.4 LTS)
+ * `gnome-keyring-daemon: 3.18.3`

 ## Notes
 * Password moves in memory - still honing in on 100% effectiveness
 * Plan on expanding support and other credential locations